 2. Role Profiles and Person Specifications

-The Chairman and Member will form part of the Panel which is responsible for deciding what compensation should be paid in individual cases after consideration of the information and statements provided in advance of a meeting.
+The Chair and Member will form part of the Panel which is responsible for deciding what compensation should be paid in individual cases after consideration of the information and statements provided in advance of a meeting.

-The Chairman and Panel members will be provided with a copy of the papers in respect of each application to be considered in advance of the next meeting of the panel and will be expected to have read and considered the papers prior to that meeting.
+The Chair and Panel members will be provided with a copy of the papers in respect of each application to be considered in advance of the next meeting of the panel and will be expected to have read and considered the papers prior to that meeting.
 At present the process is paper-based but it is anticipated that in the near future papers will be distributed electronically.

-The Chairman will be expected to ensure that the meetings are conducted in an effective and efficient manner.
-As Chairman, or Panel Member, the successful candidates will be expected to quickly develop a good working knowledge of the Schemes; and be able to apply the provisions of the appropriate Scheme to the circumstances of the individual cases.
-The Chairman will guide the other Panel Members as appropriate and ensure their views and opinions are fully considered.
+The Chair will be expected to ensure that the meetings are conducted in an effective and efficient manner.
+As Chair, or Panel Member, the successful candidates will be expected to quickly develop a good working knowledge of the Schemes; and be able to apply the provisions of the appropriate Scheme to the circumstances of the individual cases.
+The Chair will guide the other Panel Members as appropriate and ensure their views and opinions are fully considered.

 The Panel meets approximately once every 2 months, when the Members consider the cases listed for that meeting.
 The Panel will review the information and evidence submitted with the Application and obtained by the Clerk to the Panel prior to the meeting from other agencies, as appropriate, such as Police Reports, Medical Reports, Psychiatric Reports and photographs of injuries.
 The Panel will then decide, on the basis of the information and evidence provided in support of the Application and applying the provisions of the appropriate Scheme, whether the Applicant is entitled to an award under that Scheme and, if so, how much that award should be.